Understanding what HTTPS, the impact it has on your site and how you can do the migration

 Steps to succeed with your HTTPS migration:

 As with any major ‘operation’ on your website, before you start any ‘procedure’ you need to make a complete backup of both the files and database.
 Should something go wrong you will need these files to restore the website back to the way it was.
-These steps are mainly geared towards the migration from http to https wordpress.
+These steps are mainly geared towards the migration from http to https.

 1. SSL Certificate installation